anthonypdawson/ai-ebook-processor/README.md

+## 🆕 Recent Changes & Improvements

+- **Robust Error Handling**: All commands now provide clear error messages and feedback using `click.echo`, including REPL and CLI operations.
+- **Progress Bars Restored**: Book processing and batch operations show real-time progress bars for better user feedback.
+- **Intelligent Batch Sizing**: Batch size for embedding is now memory-aware and can be overridden via config.
+- **Config Override**: Easily override batch size and other settings in `config.yml` or via CLI commands.
+- **REPL Ask Command Fixes**: The REPL's `ask` command now safely handles cases when no book is focused, with clear user feedback.
+- **Focused Book Logic**: You can focus/unfocus on a specific book for targeted queries; status and feedback are shown in the REPL.
+- **Parallel Processing**: Directory and batch operations use parallel workers for faster ingestion (configurable in `config.yml`).
+- **Command Aliases**: Short aliases for all major commands (`q` for ask, `a` for add, `b` for batch, `l` for list, `s` for search, `c` for clear, `ll` for detailed list).
+- **Config Management**: Use `config-show`, `config-set`, and `config-get` to view and update configuration at runtime.
+- **Enhanced Help & Status**: REPL help and status commands show current focus, book count, and system health.
+- **Verbose Mode**: Use `ask --verbose` for detailed context and debug info in answers.
+- **Graceful Fallbacks**: If parallel processing fails, the system falls back to sequential mode automatically.
+- **Session Persistence**: REPL maintains command history and session state for seamless workflow.

 # AI Ebook Processor with RAG System

 A comprehensive Python application that processes ebooks using local Ollama AI models and creates a searchable knowledge base of your entire collection through advanced RAG (Retrieval Augmented Generation) techniques.